the-vegetarian-vampire/Orderbook/README.md

 A low latency C++ order book.

-Goal: The goal is to create a highly efficient order book model simulating the matching of buy and sell orders.
+Goal: To create a highly efficient order book model simulating the matching of buy and sell orders.
 - Throughout vs latency: what are we optimizing for and why?
 There will be trade-offs.
 - Cache friendly binary search
 - Instruction cache — call code, a dummy run, so it stays hot in the instruction cache (ready to be called)